kgryte/wikipedia-anagrams-app/README.md

 ##### Error: 400 (application/json)

-If provided invalid body parameters, the response will contain the error `status` and an associated `message`
+If a request contains invalid body parameters, an error response will contain the error `status` and an associated `message`

 ``` javascript
 {